-While the full exploration of these new patterns is beyond the scope of this article, we hope that future research will investigate the historic processes related to this variation using our newly developed estimates of GDP, GDP per capita, and population, and evaluate the extent to which previously studied relationships between these variables are generalizable to earlier time periods.
-In brief, we expect that as countries transition through the industrial revolution, the relationship between wealth and the different variables we consider changes.
-Many of the relationships are much more volatile in the 19th century but stabilize in the early to mid 20th century (online appendix D for additional visualization and discussion of these relationships).
+Each of the plots illustrates considerable temporal variation in the magnitude of the correlation between these variables.
+In short, there are not uniform relationships between these important variables over time.
+For example, the relationship between economic development and democracy is close to zero prior to 1850, but increases rapidly between 1850 and 1900.
+A similar patten emerges for repression.
+Contrast this with the correlations over time between economic development and conflict, where the long term patterns (50-year window) are much more stable over the full period of analysis compared to the other temporal windows (1-year window and 10-year window).
+While full exploration of these new patterns is beyond the scope of this manuscript, we hope that future research will investigate the historic processes related to this variation using our newly developed estimates of GDP, GDP per capita, and population, and evaluate the extent to which previously studied relationships between these variables are generalizable to earlier time periods.
+In brief, we expect that the transition through the industrial revolution and the relationship between wealth and the different variables we consider changes.
+Many of the relationships are much more volatile in the 19th century but stabilize in the early to mid 20th century (see the online appendix for additional analysis of these relationships).